 - 28. The twenty-one constituted a majority of the Alliance members of the Council Negri (32) but not of the total membership including the three ex-officio members (42, not including the speaker). - 29.
 Penghulu Tawi Sli had been considered for the position of Chief Minister in 1963.
 Later he switched from SNAP to Pesaka (along with Pengarah Storey).
 One observer said that his choice as Chief Minister might have been swayed by the fact that Sli's personality was about as different from Ningkan's as possible.
 Sli was quiet by temperament, had studied theology and had all the "Christian virtues".
-The range of choice, incidentally, was drastically narrowed by the need to find a Chief Minister who was adequately literate in English. - 30.
-7 September, 1966. - 31.
-The twenty-one signers of the anti-Ningkan petition had now been joined by one more PANAS member (Abang Haji Abdulrahim bin Haji Moasili) and by the three SCA members.
-This amounted to twenty-five votes out of forty-two. - 32.
-Sarawak Tribune, 12 September, 1966. - 33.
+The range of choice, incidentally, was drastically narrowed by the need to find a Chief Minister who was adequately literate in English.

+30. 7 September, 1966.

+31. The twenty-one signers of the anti-Ningkan petition had now been joined by one more PANAS member (Abang Haji Abdulrahim bin Haji Moasili) and by the three SCA members.
+This amounted to twenty-five votes out of forty-two.

+32. Sarawak Tribune, 12 September, 1966.

 By the Emergency (Federal Constitution and Constitution of Sarawak) Act, 1966.
 The act was passed by virtue of the "Emergency" provisions of the Constitution of Malaya (Article 150 (1)).
 See also Leigh, op. cit., p.
+199.

+34. See p.
+227. But see pp. 182-183, 193-194.

+The other cabinet members were Penghulu Tawi Sli, Chief Minister; Abang Haji Abdulrahim, Local Government; Penghulu Francis Umpau, Lands and Mineral Resources; Awang Hipni, Welfare, Youth and Culture: Taiang Laing, Agriculture.

+37. 6 SNAP, 3 SCA, 2 PANAS, 1 MACHINDA, 1 Independent, 5 SUPP, 3 ex officio.
+There was apparently a good chance that the three ex officio would vote for "the government", i.e. Dato

+Ningkan.

-199. - 34.
-See p.
-227. But see pp. 182-183, 193-194. - 35.
-See pp. 358-359. - 36.
-The other cabinet members were Penghulu Tawi Sli, Chief Minister; Abang Haji Abdulrahim, Local Government; Penghulu Francis Umpau, Lands and Mineral Resources; Awang Hipni, Welfare, Youth and Culture; Tajang Laing, Agriculture. - 37.
-6 SNAP, 3 SCA, 2 PANAS, 1 MACHINDA, 1 Independent, 5 SUPP, 3 ex officio.
-There was apparently a good chance that the three ex officio would vote for "the government", i.e. Dato Ningkan. - 38.
-An illustration of the interlocking activities of Sarawak and Federal politicians during the first crisis is provided by the letter Thomas Kana wrote to the Straits Times, correcting a report in that newspaper on the origins of the formation of the Native Alliance.
+38. An illustration of the interlocking activities of Sarawak and Federal politicians during the first crisis is provided by the letter Thomas Kana words to the Straint Times, correcting a report in that newspaper on the origins of the formation of the Native Alliance.
 The letter, dated 19 June, 1965, gave as its address "Ministry of Lands and Mines" (in Kuala Lumpur).
 The Minister of Lands and Mines was then Rahman Ya'akub.
 The roles of Rahman Ya'akub and his nephew, Taib, add to the problem of finding an adequate definition of "Kuala Lumpur influence".
-Both were born in Sarawak, and started their political careers in Sarawak; in 1970 the former resumed his political career in Sarawak.
-Each was also active in Sarawak politics while holding a post as Minister or Assistant Minister in the Federal Government.
-Should such activities be included under the heading of "Kuala Lumpur influence" or not?
+Both were born in Sarawak, and started their political careers in Sarawak; in 1970 the former resumed his political career in Sarawak; in 1970 the former resumed his political career in Sarawak and started their political careers in Sarawak and started their poli